EdwinLamarWalker/Virtual-private-network/README.md

 <p>
 Now when creating your virtual machine, you want to do 2 things differently.
-The first is to change your region, so that we can observe the differences.(Also be sure that the region has a language you can semi understand.)
-The second is to pick a size* with at least 2 vcpu's so that your virtual machine wont run slowly or lag up in the process.
+The first is to change your region, so that we can observe the differences.The second is to pick a size* with at least 2 vcpu's so that your virtual machine wont run slowly or lag up in the process.
 Then complete all the steps as normal and connect into remote desktop for your next steps.
 </p>
 <br />